wang-ye/wang-ye.github.io/_posts/2017-07-25-a-note-on-meta-classes.md

 print('After:               ',  deserialize(data))
 ```

-Metaclass is thus introduced to conduct class registration at class creation time.
+How can we implement this serializer/deserializer?
+The major challenge here is automatically maintaining an *class_name: class* mapping so that later the deserializer can get the actual class details from the class names.

+Metaclass is introduced to achieve the above goal.
+It modifies class creation behaviors and conducts class registration during the creation.
+Deserializer can later correctly identify the actual class and construct the objects.
+Here is the code snippet:

 ```python
 registry = {}